UK holds crisis talks as France closes border on virus fears

-LONDON (AP) — British Prime Minister Boris Johnson is to chair a meeting of the government’s emergency committee later Monday after France closed its borders to the U.K. to stem the spread of a new strain of the coronavirus circulating in London and the southeast of England.
+LONDON (AP) — British Prime Minister Boris Johnson is to chair a meeting of the government’s emergency committee later Monday after France closed its borders to arrivals from the U.K. to stem the spread of a new strain of the coronavirus circulating in London and the southeast of England.

-The meeting of the COBRA civil contingencies committee comes amid warnings of “significant disruption” around the ports in the English Channel, with tailbacks going back miles into Kent, a county in southeastern England.
+The meeting of the COBRA civil contingencies committee comes amid warnings of “significant disruption” around the ports in the English Channel, with tailbacks going back miles into Kent, the county in southeastern England.

-The transport of freight brought in by lorries is facing massive disruptions after France closed its borders for 48 hours, which means lorries cannot get across the English Channel by boat.
+The tailbacks came after France announced Sunday that it was closing its borders for 48 hours, which means lorries cannot get across the English Channel by boat.
 Goods arriving on containers are unaffected.

 The government has urged everyone to avoid traveling to Kent, which hosts many of the cross-Channel ports.
-Dover notably sees around 10,000 lorries pass through every day.
+Dover notably sees around 10,000 lorries pass through every day, accounting for around 20% of the U.K.’s trade in goods.
 Eurotunnel, the rail service that links Britain with mainland Europe, has also suspended services.

-Canada and Poland are among the latest countries to halt flights from the U.K., following the lead of many in Europe.
+Canada, India and Poland are among the latest countries to halt flights from the U.K., following the lead of many in Europe.
 France, Germany, Italy, the Netherlands, Belgium, Poland, Austria, Denmark, Ireland, and Bulgaria were among those who on Sunday announced widespread restrictions on flights from the U.K.

-The moves come in the wake of Johnson’s announcement on Saturday that he was placing London and the southeast of England in a new Tier 4 level of restrictions after a warning from scientists that the new variant of the coronavirus was spreading far faster than existing strains.
+The moves come in the wake of Johnson’s announcement on Saturday that he was placing London and the southeast of England in a new Tier 4 level of restrictions after a warning from its scientific advisers — using what is widely considered to be one of the world’s most sophisticated genome sequencing regimes — that the new variant was spreading far faster than existing strains.

+In Brussels, experts from member countries were meeting to discuss the new variant on Monday.

-He said the new variant of the virus is 70% more transmissible and is driving the rapid spread of new infections.
+Johnson said early indications are that the new variant of the virus is 70% more transmissible and is driving the rapid spread of new infections in the capital and surrounding areas.
 On Sunday, the U.K. recorded a record daily total of 35,928 new infections.

+The European Centre for Disease Prevention and Control said in a “threat assessment” Monday that while preliminary analysis in the U.K. suggests the new variant is “significantly more transmissible,” there is no indication that infections are more severe.

+The Stockholm-based agency said a few cases with the new variant have been reported already by Iceland, Denmark and the Netherlands.
+It also cited media reports of cases in Belgium and Italy.

 While experts are stressing that there is no evidence that the new strain is any more lethal, it’s inevitable that more cases will lead to more hospitalizations and subsequent virus-related deaths.